People may already be finding your brand in AI search. But here is the problem: you may not see it clearly in your normal SEO reports.

 - competitors have better comparison tables

-Then create simple tasks:
+Then create small tasks:

-- Add a clearer definition near the top.
+- add a clearer definition near the top

-- Add a comparison table.
+- add a comparison table

-- Add real examples.
+- add real examples

-- Add internal links.
+- add internal links

-- Update the article date.
+- update the article with better structure

-- Create a missing article around that prompt.
+- create a missing article around that prompt

-TIP: Every “not cited” result should become one clear improvement task.
+Good rule: every “not cited” result should become one clear improvement task.

 AI tools often prefer pages that are easy to summarize.
+That does not mean your content should be boring.
+It means your page should be clear.

 Use: